whiteboxmodel/time-series/_posts/2024-04-12-Attention-based-sequence-to-sequence-model.md

 5. Residual connection: At this step, we add the input of the attention layer (from step 3) to the output of the attention layer.
 This operation is called residual connection.
 It ensures that the information in the input flows through the rest of the network in addition to the context vectors created by the attention layer.
 Note that the input and the output of the attention layer have the same dimensionality.

-6. Layer normalization: We apply layer normalization after the residual connection to normalize the data before processing further.
-Unlike batch normalization which normalizes each feature separately, the layer normalization normalizes the feature vector at each time step.

 7. Feed-forward: Finally, we use a feed-forward network to process the sequences from the previous step and output the final prediction.
 This block consists of a dropout step, a linear layer, non-linear activation (ReLU), and another linear layer which reduces the output dimensionality to one.

+Traditional LLMs use layer normalization after the residual connection.
+In our experiments, we found that the model performs better without layer normalization.
+We left a couple of lines commented out in case the reader wants to experiment with the layer normalization.

 Let's start the coding by importing the required modules: